-This topic provides an overview of how to upload and run DevWeb scripts from LoadRunner Enterprise.
+This topic describes how to use DevWeb scripts in LoadRunner Enterprise performance tests.
 DevWeb scripts are created in LoadRunner Developer or the DevWeb protocol in VuGen.

 By including DevWeb scripts in your LoadRunner Enterprise tests, you can run DevWeb tests side-by-side with any other tests, giving you a single entry point for executing your performance tests.

 Measurements can be viewed online and offline (via LoadRunner Enterprise and Analysis), using the data points from the DevWeb tests.

 This task describes how to add DevWeb scripts to performance tests, for DevWeb scripts created in either VuGen or DevWeb Standalone.

 Create scripts in DevWeb and save the scripts locally.
 The scripts must be compressed directly and not from a folder, otherwise they will fail to upload to LoadRunner Enterprise.

 In Windows Explorer, highlight all the scripts, right-click and, from the context menu, select Send to > Compressed (zipped) folder.

 If you have 7zip, you can compress files directly from command line as described below (where script files are under the "2020_features" folder, and the output zip is "3.zip"):